Public Disclosure of Intellectual Property

 - Publishing anything — abstract or journal article, for instance.

 - Giving a talk or a poster presentation at an “open” meeting.

-- Sharing the content of a patent application or any description of the innovation with someone outside of the university.
+- Sharing the content of a patent application or any deion of the innovation with someone outside of the university.